ericposas/SuperJulio/README.md

   Mario-clone project, using Matter.js..
 There will be violence

   ### Known issues:
-    - Julio can scale an entire wall if right next to it, and holding down the jump key
+    - Julio can scale an entire wall if right next to it, and holding down the jump key - FIXED
+    - Julio can still execute an infinite-jump if close enough to a block (triggers collision and resets the jump-check?)
     - Julio stops walking motion, if he reaches the scrolling boundary, but not touching a wall

   ### Need to do: